Texas is the largest state in the contiguous U.S. and was an independent republic for a short while before joining the Union.

 The first things that pop into my head when I hear San Antonio are the Alamo and Riverwalk.
 But the city is much more than those two attractions.

 We enjoyed a tasty dinner at Boudro's right on the riverbank.
-Great service, great food, and an amazing view.
+Great service, great food, and a remarkable view.

 Houston is the largest city in Texas by population and served as the capital of the Republic of Texas for a brief period.